Deadwood, South Dakota Sportsbooks

 The constitutional amendment changed a few words in section 25 of Article III that cover Deadwood gambling.
 It added “wagering on sporting events” to the list of games permitted in Deadwood.
 The previous legal games are craps, roulette, keno, limited card games and slot machines.

 The current bet limit in Deadwood is $1,000, though most casinos cap the action at $100.
-The gaming commission will determine the maximum bet for sports betting.
+The gaming commission determined that $1,000 was an appropriate maximum bet for sports betting in Deadwood.

 The South Dakota Legislature passed some regulations during the 2021 session.
 This law was approved as SB 44.
 It was signed into law by Governor Kristi Noem on March 18, 2021.
 It does not permit wagers on South Dakota college sports, or any minor or high school leagues.
 Prop bets on individual college players are not permitted.
 Bettors must be at least 21 years old.

-The South Dakota Commission on Gaming will determine more technical regulations.
-This includes the types of wagers permitted at Deadwood sportsbooks.
-These are typically straight bets, parlays, teasers, props, futures and in-play wagering.
-It may also include betting limits and the types of vendor licensing required to establish sports betting.
+The South Dakota Commission on Gaming determined technical regulations in August 2021.
+This included the types of wagers permitted at Deadwood sportsbooks.
+These are straight bets, parlays, teasers, props, futures and in-play wagering.

 Types of possible wagers at Deadwood sportsbooks